christianryding/bettingadviser/README.md

-compare.setLowerMargin(1.3);	// set lower margin for odds, default is 1.2 compare.setUpperMargin(3.4);	// set higher margin for odds, default is 3.5 compare.setCheckLiveEvents(true);	// set true if live events should be covered, default is false compare.start();
+compare.setLowerMargin(1.3);	// set lower margin for odds, default is 1.2 compare.setUpperMargin(3.4);	// set higher margin for odds, default is 3.5 compare.setCheckLiveEvents(true);	// set true if live events should be covered, default is false compare.setTimeRange(8);	// set time range for hours before gamestart, default is to only include events that starts 7 hours before gamestart compare.start();
 ```